 Students may also receive a sanction for arriving late to school.
+The attendance support office may also make welfare visits before school to support students in arriving on time.

 4.5 Following up unexplained absence

 Where any student we expect to attend school does not attend, or stops attending, without reason, the school will: